-Dr. Alexa Canady became the first Black female neurosurgeon in the U.S. in 1981, according to the U.S. National Library of Medicine.
+Dr. Alexa Canady became the first Black woman neurosurgeon in the U.S. in 1981, according to the U.S. National Library of Medicine.
 She helped save thousands of lives — mostly children, according to Changing the Face of Medicine — during her 20-year career.
 Her home state of Michigan recognized her milestones by inducting her into the Woman's Hall of Fame in 1989, and she was named Teacher of the Year by the Children's Hospital of Michigan.

 7. Claudette Colvin

 While Rosa Parks made history for all the right reasons, Claudette Colvin refused to give up her bus seat for a white person months before Parks did, per NPR.
 She was only 15 years old at the time.
-Why isn't her name mentioned as frequently as Parks'?
-In a 2009 interview with The New York Times, Colvin shared why Parks made history.
-“My mother told me to be quiet about what I did,” she told the publication.
+So, why isn't her name mentioned as frequently as Parks is?
+“My mother told me to be quiet about what I did,” Colvin told the New York Times in 2009.
 “She told me: ‘Let Rosa be the one.
 White people aren’t going to bother Rosa — her skin is lighter than yours and they like her.’”
 She told the publication that in her heart, she knows that Parks was the right person.

 8. Marsha P. Johnson